Skip to content

 Install PHP on Ubuntu Linux

-FileRun is built with PHP, so you need to install it on your Ubuntu system along with necessary modules for Apache.
-Run the command: sudo apt install php libapache2-mod-php php-intl php-mysql php-curl php-cli php-zip php-xml php-gd php-common php-mbstring php-xmlrpc php-bcmath php-json php-sqlite3 php-soap php-z.
+FileRun requires PHP to function, so you must install PHP and the correct modules for Apache on your Ubuntu system.
+Run the command ‘sudo apt install php libapache2-mod-php php-intl php-mysql php-curl php-cli php-zip php-xml php-gd php-common php-mbstring php-xmlrpc php-bcmath php-json php-sqlite3 php-soap php-z’ to install everything needed.

 Then, run the commands below to install the latest PHP version.